ngageoint/hootenanny-rpms/docs/config.md

 # Configuration Reference

-The repository's primary configuration comes from `config.yml`.
+The repository's primary configuration comes from [`config.yml`](../config.yml).
-In addition, environment variables may be used to modify some behavior.
+In addition, environment variables may be used to modify some behavior when creating Hootenanny archives and RPMs.

 ## `config.yml`